Hijuv/Avatars/README.md

 ### Update Blocklist
 There is a script in `.local/bin/hostfile` which can be used to update the Blocklist.
+After the installation of SHARKS or the manual download of this script you just have to type in the following command in your terminal:
+`
+hostfile
+`

 ### Blocklist Includes